 6. Realize that your emotions are not reality.

 Your feelings are not a reflection of reality.
 Imagine if someone else is going through the same situation?
 What would you say to them if their parents did not love them?
 Would you reply with support or would you reply that they are worthless and unlovable?
-As children of dismissive parents deserve compassion and love, give yourself the same support.
+As children facing parental rejection deserve compassion and love, give yourself the same support.

 7. Set boundaries.

 Commence by setting boundaries and adhering to those boundaries even when things get difficult or uneasy.
 Let your parents be aware about the behaviours you will not tolerate from now on.
 Have an honest and open conversation.
 Be frank about what you need and how your parent’s actions make you feel.

 8. Recognize the patterns of manipulation.

 Learn to recognize the patterns of emotional manipulation and put a stop to them before dismissive parents have an opportunity to wound us further.
 Even if guilt or accusations are made, let them know that you will no longer endure it.
 Reclaim your power back by breaking from these patterns.